-2. Witness Lists
+3. Witness Lists

-Witness lists shall be filed and emailed to Chambers twenty-eight (28) days before the FPTC.
-They must be in the format specified in Local Rule 16-5 and must include for each witness (1) a brief description of the testimony; (2) the reasons the testimony is unique and not redundant; and (3) a time estimate in hours for direct and cross-examination.
-The parties must use the template posted to Judge Frimpong's webpage.
+Witness Lists must be in the format specified in Local Rule 16-5 and must include for each witness (1) a brief description of the testimony; (2) the reasons the testimony is unique and not redundant; and (3) a time estimate in hours for direct and cross-examination.
+The parties must use the template posted on Judge Sykes' webpage.
 Any Amended Witness List must be filed and emailed to Chambers by 12:00 p.m. (noon) on the Friday before trial.

-3. Joint Exhibit List
+4. Joint Exhibit List

-The Joint Exhibit List shall be filed and emailed to Chambers twenty-eight (28) days before the FPTC.
-It must be in the format specified in Local Rule 16-6 and shall include an additional column stating any objections to authenticity and/or admissibility and the reasons for the objections.
-The parties must use the template posted to Judge Frimpong's webpage.
-Any Amended Joint Exhibit List shall be filed and emailed to Chambers by 12:00 p.m. (noon) on the Friday before trial.
+The Joint Exhibit List must be in the format specified in Local Rule 16-6 and shall include an additional column stating any objections to authenticity and/or admissibility and the reasons for the objections.
+The parties must use the template posted on Judge Sykes' webpage.
+Any Amended Joint Exhibit List must be filed and emailed to Chambers by 12:00 p.m. (noon) on the Friday before trial.

-4. Jury Instructions (Jury Trials Only)
+5. Jury Instructions (Jury Trials Only)

-Joint Proposed Jury Instructions shall be filed and emailed to Chambers no later than fourteen (14) days prior to the FPTC.
 The parties must make every effort to agree upon jury instructions before submitting proposals to the Court.
 The Court expects the parties to agree on the substantial majority of instructions, particularly when pattern or model jury instructions exist and provide a statement of applicable law.
 The parties shall meet and confer regarding jury instructions according to the following schedule:

-- Thirty-five (35) days before the FPTC: The parties shall exchange proposed general and special jury instructions. - Twenty-eight (28) days before the FPTC: The parties shall exchange any objections to the instructions. - Twenty-one (21) days before the FPTC: The parties shall meet and confer with the goal of reaching agreement on one set of Joint Proposed Jury Instructions. - Fourteen (14) days before FPTC: The parties shall file and email to Chambers: (1) their Joint Agreed Upon Proposed Jury Instructions and (2) their Disputed Jury Instructions.
+- Five (5) weeks before the FPTC: The parties shall exchange proposed general and special jury instructions. - Four (4) weeks before the FPTC: The parties shall exchange any objections to the instructions. - Three (3) weeks before the FPTC: The parties shall meet and confer with the goal of reaching agreement on one set of Joint Proposed Jury Instructions. - Two (2) weeks before the FPTC: The parties shall file and email to Chambers clean and redline sets of: (1) their Joint Agreed Upon Proposed Jury Instructions; and (2) their Disputed Jury Instructions.

-The parties shall file and email to Chambers clean and redline sets of: (1) their Joint Agreed Upon Proposed Jury Instructions; and (2) their Disputed Jury Instructions.
 The redline sets shall include all modifications made by the parties to pattern or model jury instructions, any disputed language, and the factual or legal basis for each party's position as to each disputed instruction.
 Where appropriate, the disputed instructions shall be organized by subject, so that instructions that address the same or similar issues are presented sequentially.
 If there are excessive or frivolous disagreements over jury instructions, the Court will order the parties to meet and confer immediately until they substantially narrow their disagreements.